 Unless you’re born with the gift of the gab, or in this case, the gift of the pen, the short answer is – it’s probably not worth your time.

 Web content writing is more difficult than it seems.
 With over 4.4 million blogs published every day, the majority of content goes unnoticed and unseen.
 If you’re a tradie investing hours each night or sacrificing your weekends, odds are no one will ever see what you write.

 You know your products and services, inside and out.
 But communicating how they benefit your customer, or answering questions going through your customer’s mind, is harder than getting off the phone with a chatty customer on a Friday afternoon.

 It’s a bit like trying to do your odd jobs around the house before a family BBQ.
 Every little job takes longer than expected, and you wish you just outsourced the grunt work in the first place.

-“What if I want to write the content myself?
-What’s the best way to go about it?”
+“What if I want to write the content myself?”

 Great communication and content is at the heart of all successful trade businesses.

 You’re an expert at what you do, but without content no one can find you on Google, no one will know you have the tools to solve their problem, and no one will see you’re an expert worth spending money on.